scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 Blast a target with a bolt of fire.
 Make a spellcasting roll vs the targets defense.
-On hit the target takes a wound, with an additional wound die on crit.
+On hit the target takes a wound, adding a wound die on crit.

 Add a wound die for every level above cantrip.
-The target takes an additional wound for every wound roll.

 #### Cold Snap